 SDD Underlying Zoning Deviations from Underlying Zoning Public Benefits Four Seasons (SDD #36) PA Site Coverage - from 65% to 71% Height - from 48 ft. to 89 ft.
-34 EHUs on-site (today most of these would have been required versus a benefit), contribution to streetscape, north-south walkway from Frontage Rd., improvements to Mayors Park, heated walk along Frontage Road, public art contribution (now a requirement) Tivoli Lodge (SDD #37) PA Height - from 48 ft. to 56 ft.
+34 EHUs on-site (today most of these would have been required versus a benefit), contribution to streetscape, north-south walkway from Frontage Rd., improvements to Mayors Park, heated walk along Frontage Road, public art contribution (now a requirement)

+SDD Underlying Zoning Deviations from Underlying Zoning Public Benefits Tivoli Lodge (SDD #37) PA Height - from 48 ft. to 56 ft.
 Reduction in landscape area Loading in front setback 1 EHU on-site, streetscape improvements Manor Vail (SDD #38) HDMF Height - from 48 ft. to 57.4 ft.
 Density - from 133 to 141 units GRFA - 24,691 sq. ft. additional 1 EHU on-site, contribution to streetscape improvements, 430 sq. ft. parcel deeded to Town, stream bank improvements, installation of improved access path across site, sidewalk extension Solaris (SDD #39) CSC Setback reduction Height - from 38 ft. to 99.9 ft.
 Density - from 47 to 75 units GRFA - 152,808 sq. ft. additional Site Coverage - 75% to 94% Landscape - increase in hardscape allowance 22 EHUs provided offsite, streetscape improvements including heating public streets, public easement over plaza, public ice skating rink, \$1.1 million in public art, bowling alley and movie theater, with deed restriction that requires there operation The Willows (SDD #40) HDMF Setback reduction GRFA increase Site Coverage - 55% to 67% Public art, streetscape improvements, reduction in density

 As indicated in the chart, deviations such as those requested for the Vail Mountain View Special Development District are common.
 The underlying zoning of the SDD also has implications in the deviations sought.
-For example, in many zone districts the density dedicated to accommodation units, fractional units, and timeshare units, do not count towards GRFA.
-However, in HDMF, accommodation units count toward density.
 Many zone districts have been updated to reflect current building trends and requirements and in recognition of Town objectives and priorities like the provision of live beds.

 Building height has been a sensitive subject in Vail from the very beginning of Vail's history.
 In 1990, with the adoption of the Vail Village Master Plan, it was recognized that taller structures were appropriate along the periphery of Vail Village, along the South Frontage Road.
 Taller buildings along the periphery help frame the context of the urban core area, provide relief from the impacts associated with Interstate 70, and utilize land area often as parking areas, thus removing unsightly views of parking facilities.
 The other benefit of encouraging additional building height along the South Frontage Road is that impacts to other private properties are substantially reduced.
-Private views, though not protected in Vail, are generally unaffected by taller buildings in this location.
+Private views, though not protected in Vail, are generally unaffected by taller buildings in this location due to the presence of the Frontage Road.
+Of course, there are impacts to the neighboring structures such as the Tyrolean Condominiums and Vail Mountain View Phase 1.